Jaz Coleman: Awards and accolades

 In 2001, Coleman recorded the multi-platinum album Proměny with Czech band Čechomor, which won three Anděl (Angel) awards.

 Coleman was made Chevalier des Arts et des Lettres by the French Minister of Culture for his contribution to contemporary music, and was decorated by the French government on 27 September 2010, while Killing Joke were in concert at the Bataclan theatre in Paris.

-On 24th November 2021, Coleman’s contribution to both contemporary and classical music was recognised by the University of Gloucestershire by awarding him an Honorary Doctorate of Music.
+On 24 November 2021, Coleman’s contribution to both contemporary and classical music was recognised by the University of Gloucestershire by awarding him an Honorary Doctorate of Music.

 Personal life

 Coleman is a supporter of the concept of environmental sustainability and has invested in the creation of two ecovillages in the South Pacific and in Chile.

 Coleman does not support any particular political party and is politically non-partisan.

-He has three daughters.
-The eldest lives in Switzerland and the two younger ones live in New Zealand.

 When asked about his perspective on the United States in a May 2013 interview, Coleman explained:

 It's different from 30 years ago.
 There's no rebellion left.
 Everyone is just a passive zombie.
 Food supply has something to do with it – it's dumbed down everyone to obese, lethargic corpses ...
 People are worn down ...
 It's a fragmented society.
 People have access now to amazing amounts of information, but their attention spans are getting shorter, their focus is gone.
 Instant gratification.
 Instant knowledge orgasm!
 I think that a lot of the great thinkers couldn't achieve what they did through a computer.